The spectral gap for transfer operators of torus extensions over expanding maps: Semiclassical Analysis: Preliminaries

 \section{Semiclassical Analysis: Preliminaries}

 In this section we introduce some notions and basic properties in semiclassical analysis which we are going to use.
-The distribution spaces and Sobolev spaces will be used in construction of the Hilbert space $\CW^s$ in Theorem \ref{ThmSpec gap}.
+The distribution spaces and Sobolev spaces will be used in construction of the Hilbert space $\CW^{s}$ in Theorem \ref{ThmSpec gap}.
 The pseudo-differential operators (PDO) and Fourier integral operators (FIO) will be used to prove Proposition~\ref{Pprop1} and \ref{Pprop2}, where the Egorov's theorems and the $L^2$-continuity theorems are also used.
 For more information and details on the general theory of PDOs and FIOs, one can see in standard references (e.g. \cite{MR2744150, MR1872698, MR872855, MR2952218}).
-The underlying manifold that we analyze is the torus, on which the PDO and FIO can be globally defined and treated.
-We shall be more specific on this subject in Section \ref{SSPDO}.
-For the reader who is not familiar with it, we recommend Chapter 4 in \cite{MR2567604}.